-Almost all of the resident monastics live in the upper part of the monastery which is about a fifteen to twenty minute (3/4 mile) walk up a steep hill.
+Almost all of the resident monastics live in the upper part of the monastery, which is about a fifteen to twenty minute (3/4 mile) walk up a steep hill.

 Meals and Eating at Abhayagiri

-At Abhayagiri the guests follow the 8 Precepts (see below) along with all of the other residents in the monastery.
-The monks follow 227 rules (and thousands’s of derived rules), many of which are based on these 8 basic precepts.
+At Abhayagiri, the guests follow the 8 Precepts (see below) along with all of the other residents in the monastery.
+The monks follow 227 rules (and thousands of derived rules), many of which are based on these 8 basic precepts.
 One of these 8 precepts is to limit the consumption of food between the hours of dawn and midday or roughly 7:00 am to 12:00 pm (or 1:00 pm during daylight savings time).
 By limiting eating to these times, the monks are less of a burden on the laity because they do not require food outside of this brief morning time and they can devote their afternoon and evening hours to formal practice.
 Refraining from eating in the afternoon is also a form of renunciation.

-For that reason, and to work with the mind of views, opinions and preferences, Abhayagiri residents and guests are asked to accept whatever food is offered.
-Overnight guests can donate whatever food they wish but are under no obligation to do so.
+For that reason, and to work with views, opinions and preferences, Abhayagiri residents and guests are asked to accept whatever food is offered.
+Overnight guests may donate whatever food they wish but are under no obligation to do so.
 That being said, guests who stay at Abhayagiri are asked to refrain from requesting a special diet or special food either at breakfast or the meal.
-Since the work tasks change from day to day for a guest, it is also not possible to oversee the cooking process to make sure one’s special dietary needs are met for the meal.
+Since the work tasks change from day to day for a guest, it is also not possible to oversee the cooking process to make sure that one’s special dietary needs are met for the meal.

 Outside Communication and Coming and Going while Staying at the Monastery

 A monastery is a sanctuary from the usual worldly concerns for those who have dedicated themselves to spiritual practice.
 As guests are sharing in community life, it is not appropriate to come and go without notice or engage in external business during their stay.
-We ask guests to take care of all business before arrival and agree to stay in the monastery for the duration of their visit.
+We ask guests to take care of all business before arrival and to agree to stay in the monastery for the duration of their visit.

 To help make the monastery a haven of quiet, simplicity and solitude, guests are asked to refrain from using their cell phones (or smart phones) for calls or email while staying here and to leave their tablets and laptop computers at home.
-This policy is in place to insure a peaceful, contemplative stay.
+This policy is in place to ensure a peaceful, contemplative stay.